Skip to main content

 Later Milestones

-Beyond different approaches to parenting, life milestones have also changed over the last few decades.
-In times of economic downturns, there was often a spike of children over the age of 18 often living with their parents for extended periods before the trend reversed.
-However, beginning in 2007, millennial young adults were far more likely to continue living with their parents even after the economy started to right itself, with the pattern continuing through to Gen Z.
+Beyond different approaches to parenting, life milestones also have changed over the last few decades.
+In times of economic downturn, there was often a spike in children over the age of 18 living with their parents for extended periods before the trend reversed.
+Beginning in 2007, though, millennial young adults were far more likely to continue living with their parents even after the economy started to right itself, with this pattern continuing through to Gen Z.

-The side effect of this delay in independent living may mean the "adulthood" timeline of earlier generations — buying a house, getting married, having kids, etc. — may no longer apply.
+The side effect of this delay in independent living may mean that the "adulthood" timeline of earlier generations — buying a house, getting married, having kids, etc. — no longer applies.

-"The life stages that make people more similar to people older than them and therefore easier and more predictable [from a leadership perspective] to work with are happening in older ages," said Marston.
-"People grow up later, and a lot of the skills that you look for in a gainful hire as an employee, such as conflict resolution or the ability to network, are not present at earlier ages.
+"The life stages that make people more similar to people older than them and therefore easier and more predictable [from a leadership perspective] to work with are happening in older ages," Marston explained.
+"People grow up later and a lot of the skills that you look for in a gainful hire as an employee, such as conflict resolution or the ability to network, are not present at earlier ages.
 They now come later."

-The COVID-19 pandemic also continues to cast a long shadow, with the oldest members of Gen Z less likely to prioritize a social life over a working life but also experiencing more isolation that can again delay adult milestones.
-According to Marston, though there has been some movement among this youngest cohort back toward a preference for in-person office work, it's still too early to judge if that will be a permanent shift.
+The COVID-19 pandemic also continues to cast a long shadow, with the oldest members of Gen Z less likely to prioritize a social life over a working life — experiencing more isolation that can again delay adult milestones.
+According to Marston, there has been some movement among this youngest cohort back toward a preference for in-person office work, but it's still too early to judge if that will be a permanent shift.

-However, whether in person or working from home, a Gen Xer or Gen Zer, communication remains key, even if it means adjusting the ways in which you approach a conversation.
+Whether in person or working from home, a Gen Xer or a Gen Zer, communication remains key, even if it means adjusting the ways in which you approach a conversation.

 "When I'm 'selling' to a boomer, I'm telling a story," Marston said.
 "But for Xers, millennials and Gen Z, I'm talking about their future, how things will affect their lives and how things will make them distinct."